-The partnership of MVRPC and other regional agencies has successfully obtained over $60 million dollars in federal funding, through this process.
-Click for a list of regionally significant projects awarded over the last several years.
+The partnership of MVRPC and other regional agencies has successfully obtained over $71.9 million dollars in funding, through this process.
+Click here for a list of regionally significant projects awarded over the last several years.

-MVRPC is the lead agency for Transportation projects and Government Services projects.
-The Transportation projects and Government Services projects are reviewed by review panels which categorize the proposed projects by the importance of the project and the impact the proposed project will have in the overall area.
-The list of projects is then sent to the MVRPC Board structure for final review and adoption and submittal to the Dayton Regional Priority and Advocacy Committee.
+MVRPC is the lead agency for reviewing the Transportation and Government Services projects.
+Transportation projects include surface, air, rail, transit, and pedestrian transportation-related projects.
+Government Services projects include criminal justice, first responders, community and neighborhood infrastructure, and K-12 education projects.
+The Transportation and Government Services review panel will qualitatively evaluate proposed projects by the importance of the project and by the impact it will have in the Region based on the information that is provided by the project sponsor on the PDAC questionnaire.
+The list of recommended priorities will then be sent to the MVRPC Board of Directors for final review and adoption followed by submittal to the Dayton Regional PDAC.

 Below are all documents necessary for project submittal.